grafana/loki/docs/sources/overview/_index.md

 -  **Multi-tenancy**

     Loki allows multiple tenants to utilize a single Loki instance.
-    The data of distinct tenants is completely isolated from other tentants.
+    The data of distinct tenants is completely isolated from other tenants.
     Multi-tenancy is configured by assigning a tenant ID in the agent.

 -  **LogQL, Loki's query language**